 Using discriminatory advertisements could deter prospective tenants, increase turnover rates, and cost you hefty fines.
 It is crucial to ensure that your listings are inclusive.

-Luxury Property Care is a full spectrum property management company in Florida that specializes in residential rental properties.
+Luxury Property Care’s management service teams are specializes in residential rental properties.
 Our property managers are well-acquainted with the Fair Housing Act, which guarantees that our listings are always compliant and inclusive.